-Now that the Supreme court has upheld key provisions of President Obama’s health care reform plan, also known as ObamaCare or the Affordable Care Act, all Americans with an income above a certain threshold will have to purchase health insurance.
-The provision referred to as the individual mandate is what will legally require most US citizens and legal residents to obtain private, employer sponsored or public health insurance (through state run exchanges) starting in 2014.
-Based on the most recent data available it is estimated that more than half of the US population gets health insurance directly through their employers, while 50 million people are uninsured.
+President Obama’s health care reform plan, also known as ObamaCare or the Affordable Care Act, is the law of the land now which means that all Americans with an income above a certain threshold have to purchase or have health insurance.
+The provision referred to as the individual mandate is what legally required most US citizens and legal residents to obtain private, employer sponsored or public health insurance (through state run exchanges) starting in 2014.
+Based on the most recent data available it is estimated that the majority of the US population gets health insurance through their employers while 50 million people are uninsured.
 The remaining consumers either buy their own private insurance or are covered by federal/state government programs, such as Medicaid and Medicare.
+[Update – Scroll down to see 2014-2015 healthcare tax form reporting as a result of the new laws]

-Here is a brief summary of the standard penalties for not having health insurance who do not meet the exemptions outline above:
+Here is a brief summary of the standard penalties for not having health insurance or not meeting the allowed exemptions (see table at the end of this article):

 Individuals: From 2014 (reported in 2015), individuals who did not have insurance would owe $95, or 1 percent of income, whichever is greater.
 In 2015 it rises to the greater of $325 or 2 percent of income.
 But the penalty would subsequently rise in 2016, reaching $695, or 2.5 percent of income, whichever is greater.
 From 2017, the minimum tax penalty per person will rise each year with inflation.
 And for children 18 and under, the minimum per-person tax is half of that for adults ($47.50).
 The tax penalty is pro-rated, so that a person who is not covered for only a single month would pay 1/12th of the tax that would be due for the full year.